Go to the Government’s landing page for information on Coronavirus (COVID-19) and what you need to do. Stay alert.

-Lots of groups that run regular events are running things online now!
+Lots of groups that run regular events are still doing things online.
 Here’s a list – we’ll keep adding to it.

 Lesbian and Bi Women Chat

 This is a friendly, safe and welcoming regular event that is supportive of diversity.
 We welcome: Any woman who identifies as a woman, lives as a woman, and loves women.
 This includes lesbian, bi, pan, queer, trans and cis and anyone who comes under the above definition.
-They are gradually starting to introduce in-person meetings but currently also still meet on Zoom every other Tuesday (1st, 15th and 29th June) – RSVP to the events on Meetup to get the meeting links https://www.meetup.com/Cambridge-Gay-Group/
+They are gradually starting to introduce in-person meetings but currently also still meet on Zoom every other Tuesday (7th and 21st Sept) – RSVP to the events on Meetup to get the meeting links https://www.meetup.com/Cambridge-Gay-Group/

 LGBTIQ+ Cancer Support

 Organised by Live Through This and Maggie’s.
 Come join us for our online LGBTIQ+ networking group.
 We welcome anyone LGBTIQ+ affected by cancer, including patients, partners, carers and survivors.
-Every first Thursday of the month (3rd June) at 3pm-4pm via a Zoom call.
+Every first Thursday of the month (2nd Sept) at 3pm-4pm via a Zoom call.
 To register, visit: www.livethroughthis.co.uk

 A safe place for gay and bi men age 18+ to chat, catch up with people and ‘chew the fat’ about anything and everything and get information and support from both Dhiverse and other people in the group.
-They meet via Zoom once a month, with the next meeting at 18.00 on Thursday 10th June.
+They meet via Zoom on the second Thursday of the month, with the next meeting at 18.00 on Thursday 8th July.
 Links to the meetings will be shared on the Meetup. https://www.meetup.com/Cambridge-Gay-Group/

 Queers in Shorts